0MM-Network/0mm-containers/vault/references/blog-12-implement-unsealing-vault-key-shards-auto-unseal-transit-engine.md

 ![](Blog%2012.%20Implement%20Unsealing%20HashiCorp%20Vault_%20Key%20Shards,%20Auto-Unseal,%20Transit%20Auto%20Unseal.%20_%20by%20Rakshantha%20M%20_%20Medium_files/1_v4aBYzHLyVK5m59W2pFk4A_003.png)

-From UI perspective we don’t see any recovery key provisioning inorder to login, instead sign-in is shown at the first place.
+From UI perspective we dont see any recovery key provisioning inorder to login, instead sign-in is shown at the first place.

 Press enter or click to view image in full size